 - Employers’ umbrella association Schweizerischer Gewerbeverband (in German, French and Italian)

 - VPET Federal Commission (German, French, Italian)

-- Federal Commission (in German, French and Italian)
+- National High-Level Conference (in German, French and Italian)

 - Commissions for education development and quality (German, French and Italian)